bitnami/charts/bitnami/common/README.md

 data:
   myvalue: "Hello World"
 ```

 ## Introduction

-This chart provide a common template helpers which can be used to develop new charts using [Helm](https://helm.sh) package manager.
+This chart provides a common template helpers which can be used to develop new charts using [Helm](https://helm.sh) package manager.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.